 Animal feed is usually imported, which means it must be transported over long distances, leading to high levels of CO2 emissions.
 On top of that, cattle also produce methane, a greenhouse gas that traps roughly 30 times the amount of heat as carbon dioxide, making them particularly harmful to the environment.

 Conventional animal husbandry doesn’t have a good reputation, and with reason: it suppresses the basic needs of the animals.
 They suffer from lack of space, diseases, injuries and often even have to endure torturous transports before slaughter.

 If you aren’t ready to go vegan or vegetarian, you can still support species-appropriate animal husbandry by eating meat less frequently and buying only from sustainable, high-quality sources.
 If you want to try nose-to-tail eating, be sure to buy only local and organic animals.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Nose-to-Tail: Das bedeutet das Konzept der Ganztiernutzungaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Nose-to-Tail: Das bedeutet das Konzept der Ganztiernutzungunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.